UC-ConSERT/Janes/README.md

 ## Where I am up to
 Need to make TLR bed file.
-Finish and run counting snps script.
+Finish and run counting snps script.b
 Import Molly's graphs scripts and run graphs.
 Find out how to run R online?
 Maybe use jupyter hub...or R online?
 Change variant calling process to output vcf files? that can be gzipped later?
 Filtering does weird things to file names by adding bcf.recode.bcf...
 I wonder if this is because it is expecting a vcf file (from Molly's previous steps in creating the concat file), which it then recodes to bcf..?
 Check manual, filter script includes "--recode bcf" or something...